Full Syllabus01 Oct 2020

 Classes will involve lectures, labs, hands-on tutorials, discussions, critique sessions and workshops.
 Students will participate in and lead class discussion/presentations.

-- On Tuesday, the course will meet in the Integrated Innovation Institute main classroom (INT 103)
+- On Tuesday, the course will meet to discuss readings and engage in design exercises.

 This 7-week course will iteratively introduce students to connected products, as follows.
 The first 5-weeks will offer a bootcamp on considering and developing for the internet of things.
 The final 2 weeks will offer an opportunity for students to apply this learning in a collaborative group project.